isomerpages/moe-mtls-cms/pages/Mdm Cheah, Ms Chan and Ms Tan.md

 <br>
 <h4 style="color:#d84178;font-family:Lato,sans-serif;">Profile</h4>
    <p style="font-family:Lato,sans-serif;">
-Mdm Cheah is a stay-home parent.
+Mdm Cheah Sin Wei is a stay-home parent.
 She used to be in the advertising and branding industry and stationed in Hong Kong for about 10 years before returning to Singapore in 2003.
 She makes a conscious effort to speak to her two children in Mandarin since they were young.
 </p>
 <p style="font-family:Lato,sans-serif;">Renee Tan is the Founder and Managing Director of HashTaqs Pte Ltd as well as the Founder of H.E.R.
 Entrepreneur.
 Effectively bilingual, Renee is an experienced EL moderator of regional conferences and has hosted Singcham Webinar in Mandarin with Chinese delegates.
 She is also a mother of two young children, passionately exploring ways to nurture bilingual children at home.</p><br />
   <h4 style="color:#d84178;"> Synopsis</h4>